The Making of Our Crypto Wallet Security Ranking

 As mentioned in a previous blog post, it’s clear that some security checks are more relevant than others to evaluate the overall security of a crypto wallet.
 For example, a vulnerability that could lead to a remote wallet-draining scenario is far more critical than a missing manual lock mechanism.
 Therefore, we needed a structured approach to determine their relative importance, prioritize the checks fairly, and reduce bias.

 To achieve this, we adopted the Analytic Hierarchy Process (AHP).
-This method allowed us to assign a numerical weight to each check by conducting direct pairwise comparisons within the same category (we’ll go into more detail on these categories in an upcoming post).
+This method allowed us to assign a numerical weight to each check by conducting direct pairwise comparisons within the same category (see our Wallet Security Ranking Methodology).
 The criteria used for these comparisons were based on security risk, specifically the likelihood and impact of an exploit resulting from either a vulnerability or the absence of a key security feature.

 Effective User-Friendly Communication of Results